Fofudja: Main features and usage

-Unsuspecting of being a victim of a practical joke by members of the fofudja community and willing to profit on the sensitive inter-ethnic question Mr. Symonenko promised to "look into it".
+Fofudja as a piece of religious clothing is meant to be a symbol of Russian Orthodoxy and of Russian culture.

 One other particular feature of this Internet phenomenon is the peculiar language use.
 While only Russian is being used (as all other languages are deemed to be substandard) it is spelled for added comic effect with Ukrainian letters.
 Also, a digraph "ьі" is used for the Cyrillic letter "ы" absent in the Ukrainian alphabet.
 One of the anonymous contributors at a site spawned off by this phenomenon explained it in the following manner: